-In 1877, under the terms of the new Prison Act, the prison passed out of the control of the county magistrates and became HM Prison Gloucester.
-At the turn of the century, most of the original 1791 buildings were demolished, except for a part of them which was used as the female prison until about 1915, when women were no longer held at Gloucester.
+In 1878, under the terms of the new Prison Act, the prison passed out of the control of the county magistrates and became HM Prison Gloucester.
+At the turn of the century, most of the original 1791 buildings were demolished, except for a part of them which was used as the female prison until 1904, when women were no longer held at Gloucester.
 This remaining part was demolished a few years later.
 The 1791 gatehouse, which was incorporated as the entrance block to A and B Wings, is the only surviving part of the eighteenth century buildings.

 During the second half of the twentieth century, additional building work was undertaken.
 In the 1960s, another cell block was added to the prisoner accommodation, named C Wing.
 In 1985-6, major reconstruction of the site took place, with old buildings being cleared to make way for a new reception and administrative block.
 By that time, the prison housed inmates from the area covered by the Crown Courts of Gloucester, Hereford and Worcester.